Why Can’t They Find Missing Hiker James Nelson? – UPDATE: FOUND

 Eagle County Sheriff’s Office may have located the human remains of James Nelson at a remote campsite near Holy Cross City, an old mining community ghost town.

-Nelson’s journal indicates that he may have been experiencing altitude sickness, something that can be unpredictable, affecting even very experienced mountaineers.
-However, folks coming to Colorado from lower elevations are more more susceptible.
+Nelson's journal indicates that he may have been experiencing altitude sickness, something that can be unpredictable, affecting even very experienced mountaineers.
+However, folks coming to Colorado from lower elevations are more susceptible.

 You may read in other articles that some of his gear is missing, including his gps, camp stove, and his camera.
 Some comments I’ve read at other sites draw the conclusion that there must be more to the story, and insinuate foul play.
 However there are a couple more likely scenarios.
 Two winters of snowpack building and melting over the site will move gear all over the place (see photo below).
 My guess, and hope, is that some of these items might be found.
 Another likely scenario is that some hiker saw an abandoned campsite, didn’t know that a hiker went missing in the area, and pocketed the more valuable items.